 Third Energy have prepared a detailed response to the document on the company’s safety record written by Chris Redston and Russell Scott, of Frack Free Ryedale and Frack Free North Yorkshire respectively.

 Third Energy aims to minimise any adverse impacts on the environment.
-It is important to us to maintain our excellent, 20 year record of our operations having a minimal environmental impact.
+It is important to us to maintain our excellent record of approaching 25 years, of our operations having a minimal environmental impact.

 This is achieved through a combination of inter-dependent factors: from the commitment of the senior management and responsible behaviour of each individual working at our site, to the business to design and maintenance of facilities to the regulatory environment.